-In partnership with the Churchill Trust, The Australia and New Zealand School of Government (ANZSOG) is sponsoring a new Churchill Fellowship in 2019 for Aboriginal and Torres Strait Islander Peoples working in the public service*.
+In partnership with the Churchill Trust, The Australia and New Zealand School of Government (ANZSOG) is sponsoring a new Churchill Fellowship in 2019 for Aboriginal and Torres Strait Islander Peoples who are permanent employees working in the Public Service*.

 This Fellowship provides an invaluable opportunity for an Aboriginal or Torres Strait Islander person to spend 4-8 weeks overseas, to gain insights into the practices of their peers working in international jurisdictions, and contribute to Indigenous policy, governance and administration thinking in Australian upon their return.

-The Fellowship will be awarded to an Aboriginal or Torres Strait Islander person working in the Public Service, and on the basis that the research undertaken will contribute to improving outcomes for First Peoples of Australia and their communities, and ultimately to the wider Australian community.
+The Fellowship will be awarded to an Aboriginal or Torres Strait Islander person who is a permanent employee working in the Public Service, and on the basis that the research undertaken will contribute to improving outcomes for First Peoples of Australia and their communities, and ultimately to the wider Australian community.
+We encourage applicants to seek the advice and/or support of an Indigenous Elder in regards to the potential value of their proposal to the community.

 ANZSOG is committed to supporting and promoting the findings from this Fellowship.
 On returning from the Fellowship, the ANZSOG Churchill Fellow will be invited to share their findings in a variety of engagement opportunities.
 This may include presenting in an ANZSOG program, a forum or contributing to the ANZSOG Wise Practice Case Library.